 As a Master Instructor in the Air Force, I learned the arts of instruction, public speaking, and finding creative ways of conveying tech-heavy information to audiences of different sizes.
 Since then, I have taught vocational education classes on electronics, wireless networking, and wireless network security, along with undergraduate and graduate classes on networking.
 I have spoken on a range of network-oriented topics at several industry-leading conferences, including multiple appearances at Interop, Educause, and ACUTA.
 I do a lot of formal and informal training, and absolutely love to talk about what's going on in today's hyper-connected world.
 Here's an example of one of the more fun seminars I've put together for a local class for the tech-challenged in my community (it went very well).

 Recently, I presented on wireless guest access and other topics at the Wireless LAN Professionals Conference.
 I'm also a frequent delegate at Wireless Field Day.
 I was also on the Clear to Send podcast in November 2015, and the Clear to Send Podcast in early 2016.
-I will be attending Mobility Field Day 2 in July of 2017, as a delegate, and will be doing a session on WLAN penetration testing at the Wireless LAN Professionals Conference in February 2018.
+I attended Mobility Field Day 2 in July of 2017, as a delegate, and will be doing a session on WLAN penetration testing at the Wireless LAN Professionals Conference in February 2018.
 For 2019 WLPC, I did a five-hour session on Radio Hobbies for the WLAN Professional.

 Beyond teaching and speaking engagements, I've also done my share of contributing to event success on the administrative and logistics sides.
 I have been the Mobility Track Chairman for Interop (2014) and a frequent judge for Best of Interop (including head-judging in 2015).
 I've either facilitated or assisted in to dozens of other events, and enjoy the challenge of bringing groups of people together for technically-oriented gatherings.

 Contact me for network-related speaking opportunities or to help coordinate your large IT events.

-As an Adjunct Faculty member at Syracuse University, I currently teach a graduate class on networking, with a wireless class coming in Fall 2017.
+As an Adjunct Faculty member at Syracuse University, I recently taught a graduate class on networking, and a wireless class in Fall 2017.

 Copyright © Wirednot, LLC.
 All rights reserved.